SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 ## Trace Context

-Spartacus offers support for the [W3C Trace Context](https://www.w3.org/TR/trace-context/) specification in addition to standardized SSR logging.
-With its built-in parser, you can extract trace context information from incoming requests and include it in the logs generated during server-side rendering.
-This enhancement provides new opportunities for seamlessly linking logs with requests' traces.
-For instance now it's possible to link logs displayed in the tools like OpenSearch to the distributed trace presentation tools like Dynatrace.
+In addition to standardized SSR logging, Spartacus offers support for the [W3C Trace Context](https://www.w3.org/TR/trace-context/) specification.
+Using the build-in parser in Spartacus, you can extract trace context information from incoming requests and include it in the logs generated during server-side rendering.
+This enhancement provides new opportunities for seamlessly linking logs with the traces of requests.
+It is now possible to link the logs displayed in one tool to the distributed trace presentation in another tool (for example, linking logs displayed in OpenSearch to the distributed trace presentation in Dynatrace).

-**Note:** Utilizing the Trace Context standard introduces potential security risks.
-Vendors using the traceparent header must follow best practices for parsing headers that could be malicious to mitigate the risk of buffer overflow and HTML injection attacks.
-It's important to be aware that traceparent may expose sensitive information, potentially facilitating more significant attacks, and precautions should be taken accordingly.
-Enabling distributed tracing without adequate safeguards can leave systems vulnerable to denial-of-service attacks, so tracing vendors should implement protective measures, such as handling authenticated and unauthenticated requests differently and implementing rate limiters.
-For more details, please refer to [W3C Trace Context - Security Considerations](https://www.w3.org/TR/trace-context/#security-considerations).
+**Note:** Using the trace context standard has the potential to introduce security risks.
+To mitigate the risk of buffer overflow and HTML injection attacks, vendors using the `traceparent` header must follow best practices for parsing headers that could be malicious.
+It's important to be aware that `traceparent` may expose sensitive information, which could potentially facilitate more significant attacks.
+Precautions should be taken accordingly.
+Enabling distributed tracing without adequate safeguards can leave systems vulnerable to denial-of-service attacks, so tracing vendors should implement protective measures, such as handling authenticated and unauthenticated requests differently, and implementing rate limiters.
+While these particular risks are not specific to Spartacus itself, if you have concerns regarding the security of the `traceparent` header, you may want to consider creating your own `ExpressServerLogger` implementation that does not include `traceContext` values in the logs.

-While the mentioned risks are not specific to Spartacus itself, if you have concerns regarding the security of the traceparent header, you may want to consider creating your own ExpressServerLogger implementation that does not include traceContext values in the logs.
+ For more information, see the [W3C Trace Context - Security Considerations](https://www.w3.org/TR/trace-context/#security-considerations) on the W3 website.

-### Attaching Trace Context to the logs
+### Attaching Trace Context to the Logs

-**Note:** The provided examples have been verified on SAP Commerce Cloud, which employs Dynatrace as its default observability platform.
-Nonetheless, since Trace Context adheres to W3C standards, these principles should be applicable to other comparable tools as well.
+**Note:** The following examples describe how to attach trace context to logs using Dynatrace, which is the default observability platform in SAP Commerce Cloud.
+However, Spartacus adheres to W3C standards for trace context, so the concepts described here should be applicable when working with comparable tools.

-The `traceContext` property will be automatically included in the logs if the incoming request contains the HTTP header `traceparent`.
-This seamless integration simplifies the process of capturing Trace Context information.
+The `traceContext` property is automatically included in the logs if the incoming request contains the `traceparent` HTTP header.
+This seamless integration simplifies the process of capturing trace context information.

-The following is an example of a traceparent header:
+The following is an example of a `traceparent` header:

 ```text
 traceparent: 00-0af7651916cd43dd8448eb211c80319c-b7ad6b7169203331-01
 ```

-The following is an example of a log that contains the `traceContext` property with all information derived from the parsed `traceparent` HTTP header.
+The following is an example of a log that contains the `traceContext` property with all information derived from the parsed `traceparent` HTTP header:

 ```json
 {
   "message": "Rendering completed (/electronics-spa/en/USD/)",